Luken1990/bloggin.client/README.md

 * Tailwind has countless built-in classes that remove the need to start from scratch.
 * Remove any styles that are not needed or are not being used.

+Bloggin is a development blog/community where users of all levels are able to create, share, learn and teach from one another.
+So whether you are a beginner who simply wants to document what you have learned or a veteran who wishes to inspire up-and-comers.
+It has an easy-to-use platform which requires little to no instructions.

 Layout: [Wireframe.pdf](https://github.com/Luken1990/bloggin.client/files/10901937/Wireframe.pdf)